HL7/fhir-specialty-rx/input/pages/roles.md

 - In the messaging-based exchanges, an intermediary may use its knowledge of network participants and connection information to route prescriptions and other data exchanges between sources and receiving parties.
 - In the intermediary-facilitated RESTful exchanges described above, the intermediary performs additional actions to enable data sources that only support RESTful interactions to interact with messaging-based partners.

-<p></p>

-###  Human Roles

-#### Prescriber

-The prescriber typically provides responses to information requests that require human interaction, such as clarifications to aspects of a prescription, using a Data Source System.

-#### Prescriber Agent

-The prescriber agent can provide responses to on behalf of the prescriber

-#### Requester Staff

-Pharmacy staff or others involved in fulfilling the prescription review information received from the data source and identify information needs that are submitted to the data source by their Requesting System.

 <br>